dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/dbt-cloud-features.md

 hide_table_of_contents: true
 ---

 dbt Cloud is the fastest and most reliable way to deploy dbt.
-Develop, test, schedule, document, and investigate data models all in one web-based UI.
+Develop, test, schedule, document, and investigate data models all in one browser-based UI.
 In addition to providing a hosted architecture for running dbt Core across your organization, dbt Cloud comes equipped with turnkey support for scheduling jobs, CI/CD, hosting documentation, monitoring & alerting, and an integrated development environment (IDE).

 dbt Cloud's [flexible plans](https://www.getdbt.com/pricing/) and features make it well-suited for data teams of any size &mdash; sign up for your [free 14-day trial](https://www.getdbt.com/signup/)!

-## Supported browsers
+### Supported browsers
 To have the best experience using dbt Cloud, we recommend using the latest version of Google Chrome and Mozilla Firefox.

-<br></br>

 <div className="grid--3-col">